ralfvd/nl.bevlogenheid.countdown/README.md

 ### Known bugs

+- (solved in 0.0.3) Memory leak could cause the app to crash if running many timers for a period of time
 - Settings screen doesn't always update if a countdown timer updates
     - Workaround: Click 'CountDown' again in left-bar, after this, page will update when a timer is running

 ### Changelog

-- V0.0.5 2016-04-20 : Intermediate version, solves memory leak
+- V0.1.0 2016-05-20 : Added condition card, fixed app for 0.8.35 compatability
-- V0.0.4 2016-04-18 : Optimized memory & cpu usage: the memory leak is largely eliminated, only occurs in extreme cases
+- V0.0.3 2016-04-18 : Optimized memory & cpu usage: the memory leak shouldn't be occuring anymore
 - V0.0.2 2016-04-16 : Optimized settings screen
 - V0.0.1 2016-04-15 : First public release